-- adverse or uncertain macroeconomic conditions, including a changing interest rate environment and fears of a potential global economic downturn or recession, which have at times in the past slowed customer demand for our products and services, and may do so again in the future; - network security, privacy, and data sovereignty concerns, which could make foreign customers reluctant to purchase products and services from U.S.-based technology companies; - longer collection cycles and financial instability among customers, which could impact our ability to collect on accounts receivable and consequently recognize revenue; - local labor conditions and regulations, including local labor issues faced by specific suppliers and OEMs, or changes to immigration and labor law policies which may adversely impact our access to technical and professional talent; - managing our geographically dispersed workforce, which has necessitated, and may in the future require, incurring costs to promote seamless workforce connectivity and to comply with changing laws, regulations and workers' rights councils across multiple jurisdictions; - differing technology standards or customer requirements, which have required us to incur additional development and production costs to modify or adapt our offerings, and may do so again in the future; - local content and manufacturing requirements, which have impacted, and could further impact, our ability to sell into those markets; - difficulties associated with repatriating earnings in restricted countries, and changes in tax laws, which introduces uncertainty to our results of operations and financial performance; and - fluctuations in freight costs, limitations on shipping and receiving capacity, and other disruptions in the transportation and shipping infrastructure at important geographic points of exit and entry for our products and shipments, which have from time to time adversely impacted, and any of which could in the future adversely impact, our results of operations and ability to meet customer demand.
+- network security, privacy, and data sovereignty concerns, which could make foreign customers reluctant to purchase products and services from U.S.-based technology companies; - longer collection cycles and financial instability among customers, which could impact our ability to collect on accounts receivable and consequently recognize revenue; - local labor conditions and regulations, including local labor issues faced by specific suppliers and OEMs, or changes to immigration and labor law policies lower margin markets through acquisitions, which may adversely impact also cause our access gross margin to technical vary.
+Market trends, industry shifts, competitive pressures, commoditization of products, increased component or shipping costs, regulatory impacts, and professional talent; - managing our geographically dispersed workforce, which has necessitated, other factors have from time to time resulted in, and may in the future require, incurring costs result in, reductions in revenue or pressure on gross margins of certain segments in a given period, which may lead to promote seamless workforce connectivity and to comply with changing laws, regulations and workers' rights councils across multiple jurisdictions; - differing technology standards or customer requirements, which have required us to incur additional development and production costs to modify or adapt our offerings, and may do so again in the future; - local content and manufacturing requirements, which have impacted, and could further impact, our ability to sell into those markets; - difficulties associated with repatriating earnings in restricted countries, and changes in tax laws, which introduces uncertainty adjustments to our results of operations and financial performance; and - fluctuations in freight costs, limitations on shipping and receiving capacity, and other disruptions inoperations.
+Moreover, our efforts to address the transportation and shipping infrastructure at important geographic points of exit and entry for challenges facing our products and shipments, which have from time to time adversely impacted, and any of which could in the future adversely impact, our results of operations and ability to meet customer demand.